Skip to main content Accessibility Feedback

 Hi, I’m Salerno, but my friends call me Sal.
 I hail from the Bahamas, and I totally embrace that chill island vibe.
 My hobbies include squeaking my squeaky toys, sitting pretty for treats, and curling up on the couch with my people or napping under their desks while they work.

-Foster mom calls me the cleverest boy because I have already learned not to mess in my sleeping pen, use puppy pads if I can’t make it outside to do potty, and I have even learned how to go up a flight of stairs (though going down is still a bit scary for me).
 I am learning that rides in the car aren’t too scary and that not everything I encounter should go in my mouth (though I still need work cause I am a teething baby)!

 I stay fit by doing zoomies in the backyard, wrestling with my sister Mari, and trying to get my foster cat brothers to play with me.
 I am what my foster mom calls a “snuggle bug,” so a home with many opportunities to cuddle and hang with my people and other dogs would be ideal.